DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization: Experiment

 \textbf{Quantitative results} The translation and rotation ATEs of different methods on NCLT are reported in \cref{tab:nclt_ate}.
 Incremental ICP does not have good map quality.
 Hence, when using it as initialization, our method does not have a better map than LeGO-LOAM, despite the fact that it reduces the errors by nearly one-half.
 Nevertheless, our method can still improve the map from LeGO-LOAM and have lower ATEs.

-It is worth noting that the slightly better map quality by LeGO-LOAM mainly results from the smaller area and more frames in the trajectories (shown by the scale in \cref{fig:nclt_traj}).
+It is worth noting that the slightly better map quality by \cite{shan2018lego} mainly results from the smaller area and more frames in the trajectories (shown by the scale in \cref{fig:nclt_traj}).
 However, this is not always expected in all implementations.
-Comparing the results in KITTI and NCLT, we find our method can have a consistent improvement to the initialization regardless of the sampling density of the environment.
+Comparing the results in KITTI and NCLT, we find our method having a consistent improvement to the initialization regardless of the sampling density of the environment.